NLe1/v4/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Nhan Le'
-subtitle: 'I make web thingy and brag about it.'
+subtitle: 'I make website for fun and brag about it.'
 buttonText: 'Get In Touch'
 ---

-I'm a software engineer student based in San Jose, CA specializing native and cross-platform web/mobile application from scratch.
+Welcome to my crib.
+I love tech and aspire to run tech-related company one day.
+I skilled in Full-stack Development and interest in Backend, Distributed System and DevOps domain.